apache/dolphinscheduler/docs/docs/en/guide/security.md

 > Add or update  k8s cluster

-- First enter the configuration of the k8s cluster connection into the table t_ds_k8s in the db, which will be configured later by the web page.
+- First enter the configuration of the k8s cluster connection into the table `t_ds_k8s` in the database, which will be configured later by the web page.

 > Add or update  namespace